Polenta and Tomatoes by Martha Stewart

 I’m writing this before I start the dishes so that I won’t say bad things about the recipe because of the drudgery involved afterward.

 Here are the problems Martha did not mention and they all involve that simple corn product—polenta.
 First of all you need a really really deep pot because polenta bubbles and splatters no matter the degree of heat.
-And, since the trick to creamy is cooking it forever you can easily splatter a larger area then you intended to clean until next spring.
+And, since the trick to creamy is cooking it forever you can easily splatter a larger area than you intended to clean until next spring.
 Then the worst part is after you’ve chilled it and cut into wedges the recipe says ‘sear until light golden….’
 Therein lays the pain.
 Polenta does not change to golden brown without a struggle.
 If the heat is too high it splatters every surface within six feet with tiny missiles of fire and goop, if too low it takes minutes, quarter hours, the whole damn afternoon (it only seems like that).
-And the damn recipe makes enough little lovely golden triangles for a feast with your extended family in the Italian countryside.
+And the recipe makes enough little lovely golden triangles for a feast with your extended family in the Italian countryside.
 On the other hand the tomato topping is just enough for two delicate people who want ice cream afterward.
 What’s that lopsidedness about anyway?

 There I’ve said it all and I’m not even through with the lectures or the wine or the dishes.
 What DOES one do with 27 perfectly gilded leftover polenta triangles the next day?